TomBric/stratux-radar-display/README.md

 # stratux-radar-display
 Implementation of a standalone Radar display for Stratux Europe Edition.
-Can run on a separate Raspberry (e.g. Zero WH).
+Can run on a separate Raspberry (e.g. Zero W).
 Reads the aircraft data from Stratux and displays them on the specified display.
-The newest version now has a user interface include.
-You can connect 3 pushbottons to the device and use them for changing the radar radius, the height difference and sound options.
-A clock with a stop and lap timer, a g-meter, an artificial horizon and a compass (based on GPS) are also implemented.
+The newest version now has a user interface included.
+You can connect 3 pushbuttons to the device and use them for changing the radar radius, the height difference and sound options.
+A clock with a stop and lap timer, a g-meter, an artificial horizon, a compass (based on GPS) and a VSI display are also implemented.

 Current supported displays are:
 - Oled Display 1.5 inch (waveshare)